maths/moodle-qtype_stack/doc/en/STACK_question_admin/Library/index.md

 We would encourage colleagues to release their materials under a creative commons licence.
 Please contact the developers.

 A significant advantage of using questions from the STACK library is that they are distributed with the source code, and therefore use features which match your version of STACK.
+Consider using [Gitsync](https://github.com/maths/moodle-qbank_gitsync) to manage large question banks.

 # Moodle courses released with STACK #